u0qlxmr6.html

 Great development requires play.
 Unfortunately, our lifestyles have changed over the years meaning we have a faster paced lifestyle and the use of technology has created a decline in playtime for children.
 Many children are being raised in an increasingly hurried and pressurised style in the current world.
 Pushing to achieve higher academics in schools has also seen a decrease in playtimes for children.
 Play deprivation is becoming more common within our society.
 This is creating an all work no play mentality and makes a more depressed and unhealthy child.

+It's important to note that play should be age-appropriate, varied, and balanced with other aspects of a child's life.
+By recognising the significance of play and providing ample opportunities for it, parents, caregivers, and educators can support children's holistic development and well-being.
 So make sure you give your child plenty of opportunities to play regardless of being indoors or out, structured or unstructured, individually or in a group, with rules or without rules.
 Children don’t need fancy toys or the latest gadget to play.
 All they need to be given is the freedom time and space.
 All playing that children participate in is a learning experience.
+And children will be having fun doing it!

 References